 Because buildings are responsible for more than half of San Francisco’s greenhouse-gas emissions, the initiative is helping the city respond to climate change, said Hooper, an amiable 42-year-old with a master’s degree from U.C.
-Santa Barbara’s Bren School of Environmental Science and Management.
+Santa Barbara’s Bren School of Environmental Science & Management.

 New York, Boston and Seattle have similar programs.
 San Francisco’s ordinance is the first in California, with Berkeley about to enact one and Los Angeles exploring the idea.
 State officials are poised to adopt a version under recently enacted energy policies, with the details still being determined.